-Melanie Hoff (Lead Organizer) is an artist and educator examining the role technology plays in social organization and reinforcing hegemonic structures.
+Melanie Hoff (Lead Organizer & Teacher) is an artist and educator examining the role technology plays in social organization and reinforcing hegemonic structures.
 Their work uncovers coded conventions of norms, interfaces, and sex, through software, installation, and new choreographies of exchange.
-They are a founding member of the Cybernetics Library, an art and research collective offering resources for study and critique of technosocial systems and Soft Surplus, a collective art studio warehouse for learning together by making things near each other.
-They teach at teach at the Rhode Island School of Design, SFPC, and have presented their work at the Tate Exchange London, the New Museum, the Queens Museum, The Internet Archive, Pioneer Works, and elsewhere.
+They are a founding member of Soft Surplus, (a community space for making and learning near each other), the Cybernetics Library (an art and research collective offering resources for study and critique of socio-technological systems) and they teach at the Rhode Island School of Design and SFPC where they will be organizing Code Societies for the third time this winter.

-Taeyoon Choi (Session Advisor) is an artist, writer, and a co-founder of SFPC.
+Taeyoon Choi (Session Advisor & Teacher) is an artist, writer, and a co-founder of SFPC.
 He works on accessibile and inclusive art and technology education.
 He works for disability rights and environmental justice.
 He collaborates with various artists and engineers on the Distributed Web of Care.

 Classes taught in Code Societies Winter 2019